 • Kids zone

 I WISH TO BE MY CHILDREN’S SHADOW

 “Magnificent childhood is not childhood locked in a safe bubble.”
-Last time we did a little experiment with my kids.
-From time to time, we try to send our children outside alone and watch them from the balcony.
-They really like to be independent, especially my 6-year-old son and I’m just afraid to leave them alone.
-They push me, more and more often, to give them freedom outside.
-Then I have to prepare one and the same protective story for their safety: “Children, what will happen and what to do if a stranger comes and asks you to go with him to the car, bus, or restaurant?“ Children answer: “We…
+We recently conducted a little experiment with my children.
+We try to let them outside occasionally and watch from the balcony.
+They love being independent, especially my 6-year-old son, and I’m simply afraid to leave them alone.
+They increasingly pressure me to let them go outside alone.
+Then I have to create the same protective story for their safety: “Children, what will happen and what to do if a stranger comes and asks you to go with him to the car, bus, or restaurant?“ Children answer: “We won’t go and we will scream for help or call for Mom or…

+• Kids zone